-Information presented in this section was collected on 13 October 2020 at five PoEs:

-- Information was collected for the fourth time at: Ibrahim Al-Khalil (Iraq-Turkey), Fishkhabour (Iraq-Syria), and Bashmagh (Iraq-Iran).
-Changes between this round and the previous rounds are reported on below. - Information was collected for the first time at: Zurbatiyah (Iraq-Iran) and Al-Shalamcha (Iraq-Iran).
+Information presented in this section was collected on 29 September 2020 at three PoEs: Ibrahim Al-Khalil (Iraq-Turkey), Fishkhabour (Iraq-Syria), and Bashmagh (Iraq-Iran).
 Refer to Map 1 for locations of monitored PoEs.

 Operational status and movement restrictions